 International students are warmly welcomed at Swedish Folk High Schools, Folkhögskola.
-Although, please notice that many courses are taught in Swedish language!
-On this page we've gathered answers to the five most common questions international students usually ask.
+Although, please notice that most courses are taught in Swedish language!
+On this page we've gathered answers to common questions.

-1. How do I apply to the Folk High School?
-And how much does it cost to study?
+How do I apply to the Folk High School?

-Anyone wanting to take part in a course should ask that specific Folk High School for information about courses, board and lodging, fees etc. Each school has their own application form.
 All tuition is free of charge at the Folk High Schools.
 You pay for literature, material, food and beverages.
+Anyone wanting to take part in a course should ask that specific Folk High School for information about courses, board and lodging, fees etc.

 If the school offers on-campus housing, room and board cost approximately 4 500 SEK per month.
 Students (Swedish students and non-Swedish nationals who have been living in Sweden for some years) can apply for a grant from the government to cover part of the costs.

 Can I study Swedish at the Folk High School?

 Some Folk High Schools offer Swedish language courses.
 The school often requires that you study SFI (Swedish for immigrants) before you come to the Folk High School.
 You apply to SFI through the municipality where you live.
 Contact the specific Folk High School that you are interersted in studying at to check if they can admit you to a Swedish language course.